kefaslungu/resourceMonitor/readme.md

 This add-on does not replace task manager and other system information programs for Windows.
 Also note the following:

-* Resource information cannot be copied to clipboard if running the add-on in secure screens.
+* Resource information cannot be copied to the clipboard if running the add-on in secure screens.
 * CPU usage is given for logical processors, not physical cores.
 This is noticeable for processors which uses Hyper-Threading where number of CPU's is twice the number of CPU cores.
 On some newer computers, not all CPU cores will have hyper-threading enabled.
 * If there is heavy disk activity such as copying large files, there might be delays when obtaining disk usage information.
 * When announcing processor architecture information, "x86" and "AMD64" refer to 32-bit and 64-bit (x64) Intel and AMD processors, respectively.
 * While this add-on supports windows 8.1 (limited support), Windows 10 22H2 (2022 Update/build 19045) or later is recommended.
 * Installing the add-on on Windows 10/11 LTSC is not supported.

+## Version 26.01

+* NVDA 2025.3.2 or later is required.
+* NVDA will announce Windows Server releases using standardized release name instead of dedicated server release name e.g. Windows Server 24H2 instead of Windows Server 2025.
+* NVDA will no longer add "0 minutes" to battery status (example: 4 hours instead of 4 hours, 0 minutes).
+* NVDA will recognize additional prefixes for larger memory and storage sizes including ronnabyte (1000 to the power of 9) and quettabyte (1000 to the power of 10).

 ## Version 25.09